dkosmari/font-browser/README.md

 Font Browser - view and compare fonts
 =========================================================

-If you ever felt the need to compare the same text, side-by-side, in different fonts, to see which looks better?
+Have you ever felt the need to compare the same text, side-by-side, in different fonts, to see which one looks better?

 ![Font Browser main window](resources/screenshots/font-browser.png)